ipfs-inactive/blog/src/21-pubsub/index.md

 useful for routing messages in networks with poor NAT traversal or otherwise suboptimal connectivity.

-To see all the your peers with pubsub enabled, check the output of:
+To see all peers with pubsub enabled, check the output of:
 ```sh
 > ipfs pubsub peers
 ```